karimarafa66/landingPage/README.md

 - **CSS3**: Modern styling with custom properties and grid/flexbox
 - **Vanilla JavaScript**: Interactive functionality without frameworks
 - **Font Awesome**: Icon library for visual elements
-- **Bootstrap**: For responsive layout components
-- **AOS**: Animate On Scroll library for animations

-## 🌐 Free Hosting Options

-This static website can be easily deployed to several free hosting platforms.
-Below are step-by-step instructions for the most popular options:

-### 1. GitHub Pages

-GitHub Pages is a free hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub.

-**Steps to deploy:**

-1. **Create a GitHub account** if you don't have one at [github.com](https://github.com)
-2. **Create a new repository** named `yourusername.github.io` (replace 'yourusername' with your actual GitHub username)
-3. **Upload your files:**
-   - Click on the "Add file" button and select "Upload files"
-   - Drag and drop all the files from your project folder
-   - Commit the changes
-4. **Enable GitHub Pages:**
-   - Go to repository Settings > Pages
-   - Under "Source", select "main" branch
-   - Click Save
-5. **Access your website** at `https://yourusername.github.io`

-### 2. Netlify

-Netlify offers a more robust platform with additional features like form handling.

-**Steps to deploy:**

-1. **Create a Netlify account** at [netlify.com](https://netlify.com)
-2. **Deploy your site:**
-   - Click "New site from Git" if you have your code on GitHub, GitLab, or Bitbucket
-   - OR click "Sites" then "Drag and drop" your entire project folder onto the designated area
-3. **Configure your site** (if needed):
-   - Set the build command (leave blank for static HTML)
-   - Set the publish directory (usually the root folder ".")
-4. **Deploy the site**
-5. **Access your website** at the URL provided by Netlify (you can customize this in site settings)

-### 3. Vercel

-Vercel is another excellent platform for static sites with a generous free tier.

-**Steps to deploy:**

-1. **Create a Vercel account** at [vercel.com](https://vercel.com)
-2. **Install Vercel CLI** (optional) or use the web interface
-3. **Deploy your site:**
-   - Click "New Project"
-   - Import from Git repository or upload your files
-   - Configure project settings (usually defaults work for static sites)
-4. **Deploy**
-5. **Access your website** at the URL provided by Vercel

 ## 🎨 Color Scheme